Elections

 Election results

-The verification, count and declaration of results will take place at the Guildhall, commencing after the close of poll at 10pm on Thursday 7 May.
+The verification, count and declaration of results took place at the Guildhall, commencing after the close of poll at 10pm on Thursday 7 May.

 Previous election results